 The Children’s Book Project builds literacy by bringing free books to children who need them since 1992.

-The San Francisco Unified School District recently announced that our book site location will be redeveloped as teacher housing.
-We’re thrilled for our teachers who will get a chance to live affordably in the city, but now CBP has to find a new home as early as June 2019.
-If you know of any available, affordable office space in San Francisco—even shared space—please let us know!
-We’re looking for: 2,000 square feet; ground floor entry (or elevator access); nearby parking; location in San Francisco, ideally in the Bayview, Western Addition, or Outer Mission.
-Please contact CBP Board President Risa Schwartz with ideas or leads.
+We’re thrilled for our teachers who will get a chance to live affordably in the city, but now we need to find a new home as early as June 2019.
+If you know of any available, affordable office space in San Francisco—even shared space—please contact CBP Board President Risa Schwartz with ideas or leads.
+We’re looking for:

 Dear Children’s Book Project,